patarapolw/reveal-md/readme-slides.md

   filename  Path to the file to read

 Options:
-  --version    Show version number                                     [boolean] --edit, -e   Edit the file in editor                                 [boolean] --media, -m  Path to media folder                                     [string] --help       Show help                                               [boolean]
+  --version     Show version number                                    [boolean] --edit, -e    Edit the file in editor                                [boolean] --media, -m   Path to media folder                                    [string] --plugin, -p  Path to plugin folder                                   [string] --no-media    No media should be loaded                              [boolean] --no-plugin   No plugin should be loaded                             [boolean] --help        Show help                                              [boolean]
 ```

 ===

 ## Adding media to reveal-md

 By default, media can be put in the folder `media/` alongside the `*.md` file.
 The media can be referenced using the URL `/media/<FILENAME>`.
+Can be disabled using `--no-media` flag.

+===

+## Adding plugins to reveal-md

+Also `plugin/` folder alongside `*.md` file will be loaded.
+Can be disabled using `--no-plugin` flag.
+For example, see <https://github.com/patarapolw/flatsrs>

 ===